-The lift station improvements included upgrades to the grit building and overall grit handlings capacity, bar screen room and lift station.
-The improvements required upgrades to the electrical, structural, architectural, instrumentation, heating, ventilation, air conditioning and process elements of the facility to meet new code requirements and for operations and maintenance of the upgraded facility.
-The improved facility restored the firm capacity of the facility to pump 50 million gallons per day into the new South Interceptor Force Main for subsequent treatment at the expanded and upgraded MRWRRF.
+Construction efforts for the Burt-Izard Lift Station Improvements Project include upgrades to the grit building and overall grit handling capacity, bar screen room and lift station.
+The improvements require upgrades to the electrical, structural, architectural, instrumentation, heating, ventilation, air conditioning and process elements of the facility to meet new code requirements and for operations and maintenance of the upgraded facility.
+The improved facility will restore the firm capacity of the facility to pump 50 million gallons per day into the new South Interceptor Force Main for subsequent treatment at the expanded and upgraded MRWRRF.

 City of Omaha